Websoft9Archive/ansible-odoo/docs/else-troubleshooting.md

 # Troubleshooting

-We collect the most common troubleshooting of using Odoo for your reference:
+We collect the most common troubleshooting of using Couchbase for your reference:

-## Odoo related
+> Instance troubleshooting is closely related to the Instance provider that is Cloud Platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)

 #### Nginx “413 Request Entity Too Large” error?